mit-submit/submit-users-guide/source/starting.rst

    # You will also get a workspace in which has a quota of 50 GB of space
    /work/submit/<username>

-   # For larger files, you will get a data storage space with a quoata of 1 TB of space
+   # For larger files, you will get a data storage space with a quota of 1 TB of space
    /ceph/submit/data/user/<first letter>/<username>

 Note that storing and editing code located in /ceph is discouraged.